UniversityPhysics/save_the_monkey/README.md

 Draw a cylinder representing a person, a sphere representing a monkey, and a flattened cylinder representing the ground (for reference).
 The top part of your code should now look something like this.

 ```
-#All inputs to this code go up here, not buried deep inside the code
+#All inputs to this code go up at the top, not buried deep inside the code
 v0=30.0
 tree_distance=40.0